-Please ensure that you insert information relevant to your school where prompted in yellow, and amend references to “Example School” so that they are replaced with your school name.
-You are encouraged to amend the font and text styles used in this template to reflect your school colours, and include your school logo where possible.

 PURPOSE

 A clearly defined, collaborative process for the placement of students into classes will lead to greater efficiency, increased understanding and improved opportunities for learning.

 Policy

 While the allocation of students to various classes, class structures and class compositions are all ultimately responsibilities of the Principal, a collaborative process with class teachers will be employed.